 Sport continues to evolve alongside technology and their global audiences continue to thrive.
 Some events are almost required national spectacles, especially during the major world tournaments, but others have taken advantage of increased global reach to build up thriving fan bases.
 F1 Racing for instance has no centralized fan base in a single nation, but across the world it can attract 500 million viewers for its events.
 The internet has increasingly allowed new audiences to stream their favourite sporting events online, and provide yet more opportunity for advertisers to push their products to sports fans and continue to expand the sport economy.

-Another new aspect of sport, which may be somewhat controversial, is the rise of so-called “e-sports.”
+Another new aspect of sport, which may be somewhat controversial, is the rise of “e-sports.”
 Of course, whether or not it is a “sport” with so little physical activity is worth asking (its proponents might argue that quick reflexes are a physical skill) but otherwise e-sports are developing along similar lines with other sports.
 Competitive video games, like League of Legends or Starcraft, are attracting larger and larger audiences.
 Last year’s League of Legends World Championship saw the number one team win a $1 million prize as 27 million viewers as tuned in throughout the tournament.
 Like other sport leagues, corporate sponsors abound, though instead of sporting goods companies, you are more likely to see computer or gaming companies logos during the event.

 Sports will continue to evolve and perhaps one day e-sports will be a profitable and well known part of them.
 The last century underlines a crucial aspect of any sport: its power to bring communities together.
 Even as different sports have become global sports, perhaps even losing local interest in playing them, they remain an important collective experience.
 They suggest that globalization does not always fray the ties of local communities, sometimes it just reorients them outward rather than inward.